 Researching A Soldier who Served in an Artisan Works Company

 The most important document to research a soldier who served in an artisan works company is their service record.
-They are currently held by the Ministry of Defence, though it is in the process of transferring them to the National Archives.
+These were held by the Ministry of Defence, but it has recently begun transferring them to the National Archives in London.
 As there are millions of documents to be moved, and catalogued, this is a slow process.
-As of May 2022, the service records of those who served in the Royal Engineers haven’t been added to the National Archives’ catalogue.
+A small number of service records for the Royal Engineers have already been added to the National Archives’ catalogue.
+If you already know a soldier’s army number, search for it in the catalogue.
+However, most haven’t and a service record will either be still held by the Ministry of Defence or have been transferred to the National Archives but not yet catalogued.
 I’ve written a separate article on how to order a copy of a service record.
-The reason a service record is so important, is that a lot of the information it contains can’t be found elsewhere.
+The reason a service record is so important is that a lot of the information it contains can’t be found elsewhere.

 If you’re researching a soldier who served in the ranks, so wasn’t an officer, you can search the Royal Engineers’ tracer cards available to view on Findmypast.
 A card should provide you with the list of units a soldier served with, along with the date they joined.
 Other information is often recorded, for example if a soldier was invalided from their unit, or embarked for overseas service.
 You can search via name, army number and date of enlistment.
 There is a lot of jargon in the files, and my page on abbreviations and acronyms will help.
 An artisan works company will be abbreviated as A.W.C. on the card with a number preceding it.
 As many were converted from general construction companies, G.C.C. may also appear.
 Once you know which units a soldier served with, you can turn to their war diaries for information about where an artisan works company served, and its activities.